farmanp/ai-code-auditor/README.md

 ## Contributing

-To add new patterns or improve existing specifications:

-1. Update the relevant YAML file in `specs/`
-2. Add documentation to the corresponding file in `docs/`
-3. Ensure the pattern includes appropriate hints and report fields
-4. Test with sample codebases to validate detection accuracy
+Please read [CONTRIBUTING.md](CONTRIBUTING.md) for guidelines on how to add new specs or suggest improvements.
+Contributions and issues are welcome!

 ## License

 This project is designed for defensive security and code quality analysis purposes only.
-Use responsibly for improving code quality and security posture.a
+Use responsibly for improving code quality and security posture.